Quiz

 Save

-Speakers who hope to induce ___________ should approach the task with a systematic campaign over time.
+hope to induce ___________ should approach the task with a systematic campaign

 Question 48 options: